AY-Khalid/profiles_updated/README.md

 # Profile Intelligence Service

-A RESTful API that accepts a name, enriches it with data from three external APIs (Genderize, Agify, Nationalize), stores the result in a PostgreSQL database, and exposes endpoints to retrieve, filter, and delete profiles.
+A RESTful API that accepts a name, enriches it with demographic data from three external APIs (Genderize, Agify, Nationalize), stores the result in a PostgreSQL database, and exposes endpoints to query, filter, sort, paginate, and search profiles using natural language.

 Built with FastAPI, SQLAlchemy, and PostgreSQL.